a-bakos/qcop-analytics/README.md

 But instead of 4 rows of data, you have hundreds of thousands, perhaps millions.
 All of that information will be looked at, filtered, sorted, stored, and output in new collections.

-Not all of those columns of data are useful for insight generation, so we need the following five:
+Not all of those columns of data are useful for insight generation though, so we need the following five:
 `"time","query","url","hits","target"`

 ## High level overview